grpc/proposal/A62-pick-first.md

 }
 ```

-gRPC clients that receive `pick_first` configuration with this field set, should
-behave as follows:
+In a gRPC implementation that supports this feature, when the
+`shuffleAddressList` option is enabled, the `pick_first` Lb policy will randomly
+shuffle the order of the addresses before attempting to connect to them.

-- If they do not support this configuration, they should continue to work as
+Note that existing gRPC implementations that do not support this feature will
-  before and their behavior should remain unchanged.
+ignore this field, so their behavior will remain unchanged.
-- If they support this configuration, they should shuffle the received address
-  list at random before attempting to connect to them.

 ### `pick_first` via xDS